anindox8/Deep-Segmentation-Features-for-Weakly-Supervised-3D-Disease-Classification-in-Chest-CT/README.md

 **Data** (*proprietary to Duke University Medical Center*): 1054 Diseased Lungs Cases (286 Pneumonia-Atelectasis, 279 Emphysema, 246 Nodules, 243 Mass); 577 Healthy Lungs Cases.

 **Note**: The following repository currently serves as an archive.
-It is functional, but requires a full cleanup.
+It is functional, but requires a full cleanup and directory setup.
 All updates to the implementation can be found [here](https://github.com/fitushar/WeaklySupervised-3D-Classification-of-Chest-CT-using-Aggregated-MultiResolution-Segmentation-Feature).

 **Directories**
   ● Convert DICOM to NIfTI Volumes: `preprocess/prime/DICOM_NIFTI.py`